The projects described below are featured to:

 Project Description:

 Organic superbases are neutral compounds that possess very strong basicity and display unique properties compared to traditional anionic bases.
-The Bandar and Chen Groups at CSU employ these bases as catalysts for the synthesis of bioactive small molecules and recyclable cyclic polymers, respectively.
+The Bandar and Chen Groups at CSU employ these bases as catalysts for the synthesis of bioactive small molecules and recyclable polymers with closed-loop chemical circularity, respectively.
 These protocols rely on commercially available superbases, but to improve this chemistry, the invention of new superbases is critical.
 Students involved in this project will be mentored by senior graduate students in the Bandar and Chen labs to accomplish this task.
-The research will involve the synthesis of new superbases, analysis of their basicity and optimization of their catalytic performance for the sustainable synthesis of pharmaceuticals and recyclable polymers.
+The research will involve the synthesis of new superbases, analysis of their basicity and optimization of their catalytic performance for the sustainable synthesis of pharmaceuticals and circular polymers.

 Description of REU Student Activities: